Youth Participants

 Youth Participant

 Abigail is a junior at the Los Angeles Center for Enriched Studies in Mid-City, Los Angeles.
 She has been a staff writer for her school paper for two years.
 She has lived in Koreatown for her entire life.
 She has a passion for baking, reading, and creative writing.
-She is fluent in English and Korean, and she’s been studying Spanish for four years.
-She is the Vice President of BRIDGE, a high school volunteer program at KYCC, and works at Sul & Beans, a dessert cafe in Koreatown.
-In the future, Abigail hopes to go into Communications or Political Science.
+She is fluent in English and Korean and has been studying Spanish for four years.
+She is the vice president of BRIDGE, a high school volunteer program at KYCC, and works at Sul & Beans, a dessert cafe in Koreatown.
+In the future, Abigail hopes to go into communications or political science.

 Abigail’s story →